-Beginning with the 2017-2018 school year, when a student's absences surpass the threshold for a habitual truant, the principal or the superintendent assigns the student to an absence intervention team within 10 days of the triggering event.
+When a student's absences surpass the threshold for a habitual truant, the principal or the superintendent assigns the student to an absence intervention team within 10 days of the triggering event.
 The absence intervention team must be developed within seven school days of the triggering event and is based on the needs of the individual student.
-The team must include a representative from the student's school or district, a representative from the student's school or district who knows the student and the student's parent or their designee, and also may include a school psychologist, counselor, social worker or representative of an agency designed to assist students and their families in reducing absences.
-During the seven days while developing the team, the superintendent or principal makes at least three meaningful, good faith attempts to secure participation of the student's caregivers.
-If the student's parent is unresponsive the district investigates whether the failure to respond triggers mandatory reporting to the appropriate children's services agency and instructs the absence team to develop the intervention plan without the parent.
+The team must include a representative from the student's school or District, a representative from the student's school or District who knows the student and the student's parent or their designee, and also may include a school psychologist, counselor, social worker or representative of an agency designed to assist students and their families in reducing absences.
+During the seven days while developing the team, the superintendent or principal makes at least three meaningful, good faith attempts to secure participation of the student's parent.
+If the student's parent is unresponsive the District investigates whether the failure to respond triggers mandatory reporting to the appropriate children's services agency and instructs the absence team to develop the intervention plan without the parent.

 Within 14 school days after a student is assigned to a team, the team develops a student specific intervention plan to work to reduce or eliminate further absences.
-The plan includes, at minimum, a statement that the district will file a complaint in juvenile court no later than 61 days after the date the plan is implemented if the student refuses to participate or fails to make satisfactory progress.
-The district makes reasonable efforts to provide the student's parent with written notice of the plan within seven days of development.
+The plan includes, at minimum, a statement that the District will file a complaint in juvenile court not later than 61 days after the date the plan is implemented if the student refuses to participate or fails to make satisfactory progress.
+The District makes reasonable efforts to provide the student's parent with written notice of the plan within seven days of development.